loicdescotte/loicdescotte.github.io/_posts/2023-01-20-zio-json-flex-decoder.md

 ---
 layout: post
-title: How to define a flex String decoder with ZIO JSON
+title: How to define a flexible String decoder with ZIO JSON
 tags:
  - JSON
  - Scala